- 9 Comments

 - Plan to stay for a single course, appetizers are a good choice and the reduced time will stack the odds in the child’s favor.

-- Choose a “good” day to dine out, if your child is in a stressed or unhappy mood you’re setting yourself up for failure.
+- Choose a “good” day to dine out.
+If your child is in a stressed or unhappy mood you’re setting yourselves up for failure.

-- Ensure your child uses the restroom before leaving the house.
+- Ensure your child uses the bathroom before leaving the house.

 - Sit in a corner location with your child’s back facing the room.
-This will reduce the stimulation so your child’s not overwhelmed by other diners and servers passing by your table.
+This will reduce their stimulation, so your child’s not overwhelmed by other diners and servers passing by your table.